onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 108:29
 than me so a hater
 108:32
-tape script six point nine synonyms one
+tapescript six point nine synonyms one
 108:39
 Jane comes from a very rich family
 108:42